zmitchell/splatter/guide/src/tutorials.md

 ## WGPU

-Understanding the lower level that underlies all graphics in Nannou.
+Understanding the lower level that underlies all graphics in splatter.

 - What is WGPU?
 - The graphics pipeline